-It pays very well, and though you won’t compete with many other job applicants in an interview for this job, you can be sure that everyone who applies will do their best to prepare for the interview, and to sign a coveted employment contract at the end.
+It pays extremely well, and though you won’t compete with many other people in an interview for this position, you can be sure that everyone who applies for the job will do their best to prepare for the interview, and to sign a coveted employment contract at the end.

-The typical interview process for this position consists of screening questions, behavioral questions, personality test, and technical questions that are specific only for this job.
-The selection below should help you to understand what to expect, in terms of screening and technical questions.
+The typical interview process for this position consists of screening questions, behavioral questions, personality test, and technical questions that are specific only for this position.
+The selection below should help you to understand what to expect, in terms of screening, and technical questions.

 - Can you define the purpose of ISA 610 and INTOSAI standards?